MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ## List video summaries

 You can list the video summaries by page.
 Select **GET List Video Summaries** and use the same parameters already described.
 If there's a large list of summaries, use the page parameters to return the response in pages.
+Use the summary ID for the GET Video Summary request.

 ## Delete a video summary